 Nepal has 8 out of 14 mountains in the world above 8,000 meters.
-Nepal is home to the tallest mountain in the world, Mt Everest.
+Nepal is home to the tallest mountain in the world, Mount Everest.
 Being a land of the Himalayan peaks, Nepal offers a lifetime experience in the lap of snowy capped mountains.
 These mountains have a thrilling image, and for mountaineers, it is a dream come true to climb all the highest peaks in the world.

 Here, we have a list of 8 world's highest mountains in Nepal over 8,000 meters, providing you the necessary information for your intake on the next adventure.

 1. Mount Everest (8,848 Meters) - The Highest Mountain In The World

 Mt Everest is the highest mountain on the earth, with an altitude of 8,848 meters (29,029ft).
 It is located in the Himalayas on Nepal, Sagarmatha Zone, and China (Tibet) border.
 Situated in the Solukhumbu district of Nepal, Everest is famous for the highest peak or highest point in the earth and because of its beautiful Sherpa village, Buddhist monasteries, diverse flora, and fauna.
 It can be accessed from both the countries of Nepal and Tibet, China.

 In Nepal, it is named Sagarmatha, whereas in Tibet, it is called Chomolungma.
 The one in Nepal is located at the Khumbu Glacier on the eastern side of the country, whereas the one in Tibet is situated at the Rongbuk Glacier.

-Witnessing the tallest mountain on earth, Mt Everest is a dream come true, which was made possible for the first by Edmund Hillary and Tenzing Norgay, who summited Everest on May 29, 1953.
+Witnessing the world's tallest mountain on earth, Mount Everest is a dream come true, which was made possible for the first by Edmund Hillary and Tenzing Norgay, who summited Everest on May 29, 1953.
 The Everest Base Camp has two main camping areas at Mt Everest, the North Base Camp in Tibet and the South Base Camp in Nepal.
 These base camps are located exactly in the opposite direction.

 Everest Base Camp Trek has been a popular trekking destination in Nepal.
 Mainly trekkers come in the spring and autumn season where the climate and temperature are suitable, and you can see the landscape around you.